earthly/website/blog/_posts/2021-12-14-golang-http.md

 <figcaption>Test my containerized service</figcaption>

-What I've built up so far is on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/main/WebServer) but it doesn't do much.
-For my activity tracker to be useful it's going to need to understand and store activities.
+What I've built up so far is on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/main/WebServer), but it doesn't do much.
+For my activity tracker to be useful, it will need to understand and store activities.

 So let's move on to my activity data structures.